David R. Tarpy

 Dr. Jon Zawislak is an assistant professor of apiculture and urban entomology for the University of Arkansas System Division of Agriculture.
 He has worked and played with honey bees since 1998, and is equally at home in the bee yard, the laboratory or the classroom.
 Each year he presents lectures, workshops and short courses for new and experienced beekeepers throughout Arkansas and beyond.
 His teaching emphasizes the biology and behavior of honey bees as the cornerstones of keep them productive and healthy.
 He also spreads the word about the importance of pollinators to the non‐ beekeeping public.
 Jon has a background in botany and entomology, and is a certified Master Beekeeper through the Eastern Apiculture Society.
 He and his family operate Walnut Valley Honey Farm in Little Rock, Arkansas, producing good products from the hive and supplying pollinators for area community gardens.

-Garett Slater is a Postdoctoral Fellow for the USDA.
-He obtained his PhD from Purdue University in 2022, with a thesis focused on applying modern genetic tools to honey bee breeding.
-Previously, he completed a MS in Nutrition and Queen Quality at North Dakota State University.
-Garett’s current research focuses on developing genomic tools for beekeeping, including selecting for natural defenses towards Varroa, pathogens, and other diseases.
+Dr. Slater obtained his PhD from Purdue University in 2022, with a thesis focused on applying modern genetic tools to honey bee breeding.
+He is currently Previously, he completed a MS in Nutrition and Queen Quality at North Dakota State University.
+Garett’s research at USDA focused on developing genomic tools for beekeeping, including selecting for natural defenses towards Varroa, pathogens, and other diseases.
 He has worked as a scientist and technician with the Bee Informed Partnership at the University of Minnesota for two years, directly supporting 30 commercial beekeepers in North Dakota.
 Garett has 12 years of beekeeping experience, including 8 years working for a large commercial beekeeper in North Dakota.

 Steve Jimenez founded Hives for Heroes in 2018.